G710/OneClickConverter/ReadMe.md

 - AVISynth 2.6.0 or higher
 - ffmpeg, build git-4160900 or higher
-- A videofile with two separate audio channels for voice and ingame sound
+- Videofile(s) with two separate audio channels for voice and ingame sound

 Tested with videos that are encoded with Lagarith Lossless or MagicYUV.
 Should work for any other codec as well.